hcmiuiot/hcmiuiot_smarthome/README.md

-# hcmiuiot_smarthome
+# simple_smarthome
-Controlling led and temperature via a website by Raspberry pi
+Turn on/off the light bulb and graph the temperature in the room.